 If chkdsk gives an “An unspecified error occurred” error then you won’t be able to check your disk for errors.
 The error will look like this

-Note: If the steps in the article doesn’t solve the issue and you are using a low frequency AMD CPU then click here and download the Hotfix from the Microsoft’s official website.
+Note: If the steps in the article don’t solve the issue and you are using a low-frequency AMD CPU then click here and download the Hotfix from Microsoft’s official website.
 Once downloaded, run the Hotfix and check if it resolves the issue.

 Cannot continue in read-only mode

 You might see the “Cannot continue in read-only mode” error if you run the chkdsk /f command (most of the time).
 The error will look like this

 If you see this error then you should run the chkdsk /r command or chkdsk [drive letter] /r command.
 You might see a message

 “Chkdsk cannot run because the volume is in use by another process.
 Would you like to schedule this volume to be checked the next time the system restarts?
 (Y/N)”

 If you see this message, simply type Y and press Enter to schedule the scan.
 Once done, reboot and the scan will run on the startup.